 The Texas Water Code §36.001 defines conjunctive use as the combined use of groundwater and surface water sources that optimizes the beneficial characteristics of each source.
 Conjunctive water use can be considered as the coordinated use of surface water and groundwater to maximum the firm yield.
 An offspring to conjunctive water use is conjunctive water management.
 Conjunctive water management engages the principles of conjunctive water use, where surface water and groundwater are used in combination to improve water availability and reliability but also include important components of groundwater management.
 (Dudley and Fulton, 2005).
 Examples of conjunctive water management projects includes aquifer storage and recovery, managed aquifer recharge, and joint management of surface water and groundwater supplies.
 The District encourages permit applicants to include an aspect of conjunctive water management.
-Among the potential benefits of conjunctive water management is improved reliability of local water supply, increased firm yield from water supplies, reduced groundwater overdraft, increased flood protection, and improved environmental conditions.
+Among the potential benefits of conjunctive water supplies, reduced groundwater overdraft, increased flood protection, and improved environmental conditions.

-17.0 MANAGEMENT GOALS, OBJECTIVES, & PERFORMANCE STANDARDS
+16.017.0 MANAGEMENT GOALS, OBJECTIVES, & PERFORMANCE STANDARDS

-17.1 Efficient Use of Groundwater
+16.117.1Efficient Use of Groundwater

-- 1. The District will maintain a monitoring well network with at least 300 monitoring wells to provide coverage across management zones and aquifers within the District.
+- The District will maintain a monitoring well network with at least 4300 monitoring wells to provide coverage across management zones and aquifers within the District.
 The District will measure water levels at the monitoring well locations at least once every calendar year.
-A written analysis of the water level measurements from the monitoring wells will be made available through a presentation to the Board of the District at least once every year. - 2.
+A written analysis of the water level measurements from the monitoring wells will be made available through a presentation to the Board of the District at least once every three years. - 2.
 The District will provide educational leadership to citizens within the District concerning this subject.
 The activity will be accomplished annually through at least one printed publication, such as a brochure, and public speaking at service organizations and public schools as provided for in the District's Public Education Program.

-- 1. Maintain a monitoring well network and its criteria, and measure at least 300 monitoring wells at least once every calendar year. - 2.
+- 1. Maintain a monitoring well network and its criteria, and measure at least +300 monitoring wells at least once every calendar year. - 2.
 Number of monitoring wells measured annually by the District. - 3.
 Written report presented to the Board to document that water levels at these monitoring wells have been measured a minimum of once each year. - 4.
 The number of publications and speaking appearances by the District each year under the District's Public Education Program.

-17.2 Controlling and Preventing Waste of Groundwater.
+16.2 Controlling and Preventing Waste of Groundwater.